cryptape/ckb-auth/docs/monero.md

 ```

 ## Getting the pubkey hash
-There is a flag `mode` for `monero-wallet-cli` to toggle whether to use spend key or view key to sign a message.
-The only valid values for `mode` are 0 and 1.
-0 (default or set by passing parameter `--spend` to the rpc `sign`)
-represents that we used spend key to sign the message,
-while 1 (set by passing parameter `--view` to the rpc `sign`) represents that we used view key to sign the message.

 Currently, ckb-auth uses mode, spend public key, view public key to compute pubkey hash of monero account.
 To be more specific,

 ```
 pubkey_hash = blake2b_256(mode || pub_spend_key || pub_view_key)
 ```

+Here `mode` indicates whether we are using the spend key or the view key.
+Although there are flags `--spend` and `--view` for `monero-wallet-cli` to toggle whether to
+use spend key or view key to sign a message.
+We only support signing transactions with spend key.
+Thus he only valid values for `mode` is 0, which
+represents that we used spend key to sign the message.

 For example if the account we are using to sign messages is as above, i.e. it has
 public spend key `007caf7a553a894389dd562115b17e78ba84a5c7692677f216c54385dc5c6ff1` and